 Data privacy

 Issue: utilization of consumers’ data for wellness initiatives can be used to develop the marketing strategy and a specific wellness initiative, as well as to analyze the impact or effects of a wellness initiative.
-The use of data to develop the target demographic for new sales, the selection of the existing consumers for wellness initiatives, or to determine the results of the initiative, could result in an insurer or third party data vendor using the data in a way that could be unethical, discriminatory, confusing, or otherwise problematic.
+The use of Big Data or artificial intelligence to develop the target demographic for new sales, the selection of the existing consumers for wellness initiatives, or to determine the results of the initiative, could result in an insurer or third party data vendor using the data in a way that could be unethical, discriminatory, confusing, or otherwise problematic.

 With many of the tech advancements, data on the policyholder would be accessed to, e.g., help identify warning signs of risks such as falls and early-stage dementia.